noatgnu/CurtainAndroid/PRIVACY_POLICY.md

 ## 9. Children's Privacy

-This app is designed for scientific researchers and is not intended for children under 13.
-We do not knowingly collect information from children.
+Curtain is design for exploring publicly available Scientific datasets on their owned locally on the device.
+Thus we do not send or communicate any information that would allow collect information from children.

 ## 10. Your Rights